gpakosz/.tmux/README.md

  - `C-a` acts as secondary prefix, while keeping default `C-b` prefix
  - visual theme inspired by [Powerline][]
  - [maximize any pane to a new window with `<prefix> +`][maximize-pane]
- - SSH aware username and hostname status line information
+ - SSH/Mosh aware username and hostname status line information
  - mouse mode toggle with `<prefix> m`
  - automatic usage of [`reattach-to-user-namespace`][reattach-to-user-namespace]
    if available